Bergen station

 Bergen Station (Bergen stasjon) is the main railway station in the city of Bergen, Norway.
-It is a terminal station on the Bergen Line, and serves trains from Oslo as well as the Bergen Commuter Rail from Arna, Voss and Myrdal.
+It is a terminal station on the Bergen Line, and serves trains from Oslo as well as the Bergen Commuter Rail from Indre Arna, Vossevangen and Myrdal.
 It is located on the east side of the city centre and has four platforms.
-The station was opened in 1913, four years after the Bergen Line itself opened; it replaced a former main station that was located further west.
+The station was opened in 1913, four years after the Bergen Line itself opened; it replaced a former building that was located a little further to the west of the present station.

 Architecture

 The station building is one of the grandest in Norway.
 The architect, Jens Zetlitz Monrad Kielland, designed it in the National Romantic style.
 He also designed Gamlehaugen, and the stone buildings at Bryggen.
 The building has been protected against non-trivial modifications since 2003.